replikativ/datahike/doc/cli.md

 *This is work in progress and subject to change.*

-We provide the `datahike` native executable to access Datahike databases from the command line.
+We provide the `dthk` native executable to access Datahike databases from the command line.

 # Example usage